erinwitkop/apoptosis_data_pipeline/ANALYSIS_NOTES_2020/Step_by_Step_Analysis_Notes_R_Markdown.md

     * `OrthoFinder/2.3.3-foss-2018b-Python-2.7.15` is available on the cluster!!

 * 3. Pathway enrichment analysis?
 Venn diagrams of the number of transcripts or genes expressed per challenge across gene families
+* 4. Self-clustering analysis? (used in Yu 2020 in the NEw Phytologist), also used by Nakayama et al., 2018
+  - It seems like SOM analysis is only done with significant DEs?
+  - possibly could do for my data.
+SOM requires scaling of the data to account for biases
 ## 2/25/2020 Researching methods for finding orthologs between two species.

 1. General methods used in papers